bconklinua/CMPUT291A5/README.md

      - Type "python3 A5T1.py"

 # Task 2:
-- Our task was to create a python application that will connect to a MongoDB databased called A5db and create within such a database a single collection where all the reviews associate to one given listening are embedded within that one listing.
+- Our task was to create a python application that will connect to a MongoDB databased called A5db and create within such a database a single collection where all the reviews associated to one given listing are embedded within that one listing.
 - To Run:
      - Type "python3 A5T2.py"